Grooby’s Pit Caravan ParkSkegness, Lincolnshire

 Perched on the edge of the lake with an exceptional view, sits our Deluxe Camping Pod with a split level deck.

 Exit the lodge by the double doors straight out onto a part covered decked area with wood burner, table & chairs, a double rocker chair and outside lights .
 Steps down to a lower decked area for private fishing or further seating.
+Tucked away to the side is the private hot tub.
 Ideally positioned to take in the morning sunrise or sit & watch the wildlife on offer.

 We have two pubs in walking distance from us.
 The Barkham Arms & The Holly Tree.